LetsDoCoinz/Careers/README.md

 We share 1-10% of profit with each employee mothly

-Community low profitable cryptocurrency exchange project in first steps of life
+Long term community low profitable cryptocurrency exchanges network project in first steps of life

 Please send cv to office@letsdocoinz.com